xrash/smetrics/README.md

 # TODO

 - Optimize WagnerFischer for memory; currently it stores the whole matrix and so it needs O(mn) space.
-Only the previous row of the matrix needs to be stored, however, so it can be easily optimized to use O(m) space.
+Only the previous row of the matrix needs to be stored, so it can be easily optimized to use O(m) space.

 - Accept cost functions instead of constant values in every Levenshtein implementation.

+- Moar algos!